Starting a food business can involve opening your own restaurant, bakery, food truck, cake shop, or even starting a business or blog online.

 10. ChipMonk Baking ($1.08M/year)

-David Downing (from Houston, TX, USA) started ChipMonk Baking about 4 years ago.
+David Downing (from Houston, TX, USA) started ChipMonk Baking over 4 years ago.

 Hi there!
 My name is David Downing and I’m co-founder & CEO of ChipMonk, a specialty mail-order bakery based in Houston.
 We make low carb, gluten-free desserts, and ship them all across the country.
 Our mission is to help people indulge mindfully and make better nutritional choices.